 An Island of larger space and population ( 500,000 inhabitants ), Crete has almost unlimited advantages for a holiday.
 The obvious ones are well known by now, but less common is the knowledge that it is fast developing into a splendidly planned holiday island, providing excellent accommodation in first-class hotels, holiday island, providing excellent accommodation in first-class hotels, holiday villages, and garden-enclosed beach bungalow resorts designed to suit their picturesque settings.
 Soft sandy beaches and seas as gentle and vividly blue-to-green as any in the Mediterranean are a special delight for carefree relaxation in the sun.
 Yet for all the progress Crete has made in recent years, it remains a rugged and unspoiled island.

 The Cretans still live a simple life in the wild mountainous regions, or downland where vineyards and vast orchards of oranges and citrus fruit slope gently to villages and townships.

-An east to west road roughly follows the northern coast with well-surfaced access roads branching off at various points to lead to towns and places of historical and sight seeing interest.
+An east to west road roughly follows the northern coast with well-surfaced access roads branching off at various points to lead to towns and places of historical and sightseeing interest.
 Remains of every period of Crete’s history lie scattered everywhere, dating from the early Cretan and Minoan cultures to the more recent shelled buildings of the epic Battle of Crete in May 1941.

 One can get to Crete either by air from Athens or by ship from Piraeus.
 The superb Minoan civilization, destroyed sometime in 1400 B.C., was developed in Crete.
-The many ruins of that civilization which exist on the island have stirred world interest for many years.
+The many ruins of that civilization that exist on the island have stirred world interest for many years.